ibm-cloud-docs/containers/cs_planning.md

 ### Hardware for worker nodes
 {: #shared_dedicated_node}

 Every worker node is set up as a virtual machine on physical hardware.
-When you create a standard cluster in {{site.data.keyword.Bluemix_notm}} Public, you must choose whether you want the underlying hardware to be shared by multiple {{site.data.keyword.IBM_notm}} customers (multi tenancy) or to be dedicated to you only (single tenancy).
+When you create a standard cluster in {{site.data.keyword.Bluemix_notm}}, you must choose whether you want the underlying hardware to be shared by multiple {{site.data.keyword.IBM_notm}} customers (multi tenancy) or to be dedicated to you only (single tenancy).
 {:shortdesc}

 In a multi-tenant set up, physical resources, such as CPU and memory, are shared across all virtual machines that are deployed to the same physical hardware.
 To ensure that every virtual machine can run independently, a virtual machine monitor, also referred to as the hypervisor, segments the physical resources into isolated entities and allocates them as dedicated resources to a virtual machine (hypervisor isolation).